-The lab is comprised of a decentrally-organized research staff, a board of advisors, and correspondents around the globe.
+VGL is comprised of a decentrally-organized research staff, board of advisors, and global correspondents.

 Lukas Pauer is a licensed architect, urbanist, educator, and the Founding Director of the Vertical Geopolitics Lab, an investigative practice and think-tank dedicated to exposing intangible systems and hidden agendas within the built environment.
-Currently engaged as Lecturer in Architecture at the University of Greenwich, Tutor in Landscape Architecture at the University of Edinburgh, and Co-Founding Associate Editor at Harvard University’s Very Vary Veri Journal, Lukas pursues a practice-led studio-based PhD AD at the Architectural Association on the political economy of the built environment with a focus on the architectural resolution of imperial-colonial expansion throughout history.
-He holds an MAUD from Harvard University, and an MSc Arch from ETH Zürich.
+Currently engaged as Tutor in Landscape Architecture at the University of Edinburgh, Lukas pursues a PhD AD at the Architectural Association on the political economy of the built environment with a focus on the architectural resolution of imperial-colonial expansion throughout history.
+He holds an MAUD from Harvard University and an MSc Arch from ETH Zürich.
 Besides numerous international recognitions, Lukas has been selected as Global Shaper by the World Economic Forum and as Emerging Leader by the European Forum Alpbach — leadership programs committed to change-making impact within local communities.

 In the industry, Lukas is a member of the Swiss professional association of architects and has extensive technical experience in construction at globally renowned practices such as Herzog & de Meuron Architekten.
 In the academy, Lukas has devised, coordinated, conducted, and assessed courses including thesis supervision and examination at leading institutions such as Victoria University of Wellington.
 He has spoken publicly at institutions such as the World Bank, published in periodicals including the UCLA Planning Journal, and curated and convened public programs at venues including the Biennale Architettura di Venezia.

 Jack Isles is an architect and Research Fellow at the Vertical Geopolitics Lab.
 Jack is studying architecture at the Architectural Association and holds a BArch from RMIT University.
 Previously working for Urban-Think Tank at ETH Zürich, Jack has published in periodicals such as Kerb Journal.
 Interrogating the political and economic systems that define architecture at a local and territorial scale, his involvement with the Vertical Geopolitics Lab examines landscape architecture’s role in territorial expansion, amidst the contested waters of the South China Sea.